-FAVORITE GAME: Brigitte loves board games like Spirit Island and Altiplano.
+FAVORITE GAME: Brit loves board games like Spirit Island and Altiplano.

-FUN FACT: Brigitte has lived in three countries and knows 3 sign languages.
+FUN FACT: Brit has lived in three countries and knows 3 sign languages.

 DEAFVERSE PRO TIP: Keep learning to move forward.
 Get out of your comfort zone to grow and reach other opportunity bubbles.